freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 ## How the tutorials work

-The freeCodeCamp tutorials that use CodeRoad each have their own repo under the freeCodeCamp GitHub organization.
+Each of the freeCodeCamp tutorials that use CodeRoad has its own repo under the freeCodeCamp GitHub organization.
 They all start with `learn-`.
 For example, `https://github.com/freeCodeCamp/learn-bash-by-building-a-boilerplate/`.

 Each tutorial repo has a `main` branch and a "version" branch, e.g. `v1.0.0`.